Lorp/fencer/README.md

 As you edit the mappings, even by dragging a mapping handle a small amount, Fencer builds a new font file with a new avar2 table, and renders it in the Renders window.
 In order to help you understand the effect of mappings you are creating, Fencer also shows you live updates for:
 * Each Named Instance location, shown in its untransformed and transformed locations, with an arrow between them, all rendered in red.
-* Various other instanaces, untransformed and transformed, rendered in grey.
+* Various other instances, untransformed and transformed, rendered in grey.
 * The Current location, untransformed and transformed, rendered in blue.

 ## Exercise 1: fencing off a 2-D (wght, wdth) corner in Sofia Sans